 It’s time to get those creative juices flowing!
 From paint and sip classes (where you can create beautiful masterpieces, wine in hand) or creative workshops (such as terrarium making and terracotta pot decorating), to nude drawing lessons (hello, naked friend!) and body painting workshops, there are back to school crafts for adults to suit all types of personalities.

-If your group would prefer to sit this class out (literally), you could bring in the creative instead!
-Hire a caricature artist who can draw each of your girls in the most unique and memorable way.
-This will not only be heaps of fun (imagine watching the caricature of your friend take form, right in front of your eyes), but a cartoon portrait will also make for a memorable favour that each of your guests will treasure forever.
+Hire a caricature artist who can draw each party guest in the most unique and memorable way.
+This will not only be heaps of fun (imagine watching the caricatures take form, right in front of your eyes), but a cartoon portrait will also make for a memorable and treasured favour.

 ART CLASS GAMES:

 From hilarious drawings to unique photographs, below are all the ways you can incorporate art in your hen party games:

 (Or Bridal Pictionary if you're after a cleaner option)